awsdocs/amazon-ecs-developer-guide/doc_source/cluster-query-language.md

 ```

 **Example: Task Anti\-Affinity**
-The following expression selects instances that are not hosting tasks in the database group\.
+The following expression selects instances that aren't hosting tasks in the database group\.

 ```
 not(task:group == database)